harishbalakrishnan3/Visual-Categorization/Sphinx/datasets/GCM/index.rst

 GCM
 ===

-The following are the datasets associated with GCM
+The following are the datasets associated with GCM.

 .. toctree::
    :maxdepth: 2